deepikasenthil24/power-outages-our-power/README.md

   frameborder="0"
 ></iframe>

+Null hypothesis: Missingness in hurr_name_missing does not depend on the IND.SALES column (MCAR)

+Alternative hypothesis: Missingness in hurr_name_missing does depend on the IND.SALES column (MAR)

+Significance level: 0.05

-After performing a permutation test to see if the missing values in "Hurricanes" depends on "IND.SALES", I got a p-value of 0.114 while is greater than my set significance level of 0.05 and so it signifies that the missingness does not depend on the "IND.SALES".
-Above is a KDE plot representing the distrubution of IND.SALES when the hurrican name is missing and the distribution when it's not.
+After performing a permutation test to see if the missing values in "Hurricanes" depends on "IND.SALES", I got a p-value of 0.114, which is greater than my set significance level of 0.05, so I fail to reject my null hypothesis, which signifies that the missingness does not depend on the "IND.SALES".
+Above is a KDE plot representing the distrubution of IND.SALES when the hurricane name is missing and the distribution when it's not.
 Since the two graphs are different shapes, a Kolmogorov–Smirnov test statistic should be used!

 ### Hypothesis Testing